BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Background and Setup

 \subsection{Benchmarks}

-We evaluate \N{Bustle} using a suite of 56 human-written benchmarks.
-These benchmarks were inspired by questions on help forums for spreadsheet programs, and designed to be difficult enough to stress our system; in fact, our best system solves less than half of them.
-The search space explored by the synthesizers to solve these benchmarks is quite large: on average, \N{Bustle} (orange line in Figure \ref{fig:progress_plots}) searches over 6 million expressions per benchmark attempt, and 1.5 million expressions per successful attempt.
-Most benchmarks have 2 or 3 input-output pairs, and no benchmark solved by \N{Bustle} has more than 4, though for some unsolved benchmarks we did feel that we needed more than 4 pairs to fully specify the semantics of the desired program.
+We evaluate \N{Bustle} on two datasets.
+The first dataset is a new suite of 38 human-written benchmark tasks, which were designed to contain a variety of tasks difficult enough to stress our system.
+Some tasks involve conditionals, which are not present in our other set of benchmark tasks (from SyGuS).
+The search space explored by the synthesizers to solve these tasks is quite large: on average, \N{Bustle} searches about 5 million expressions per benchmark attempt, and 1 million expressions per successful attempt.
+Most tasks have between 2 and 4 input-output pairs, though for some tasks, more than 4 pairs are needed to fully specify the semantics of the desired program, especially when conditionals are involved.
 In each case, we gave what we felt was the number of pairs a user of such a system would find reasonable (though of course this is a subjective judgment).
 Three representative benchmarks are shown in Listing \ref{listing:benchmarks}.
-See the Supplementary Material for a full list.
+See Appendix~\ref{app:benchmarks} for a full list.

+The second dataset consists of all SyGuS programs from the \hyperlink{https://github.com/SyGuS-Org/benchmarks/tree/master/comp/2019/PBE_SLIA_Track/euphony}{2019 PBE SLIA TRACK} and the \hyperlink{https://github.com/ellisk42/ec/tree/master/PBE_Strings_Track}{2018 PBE Strings Track} whose inputs and outputs are only strings.
+We removed duplicate copies of problems which simply had extra examples.
+This results in 89 remaining tasks.